Product OS··12 min read

 What the Regulations Actually Require

-The UK's Ecodesign Regulations (2021) were the opening move.
-They require manufacturers of white goods, TVs, and lighting to make spare parts available for seven to ten years after a product's last sale date, and to supply repair information to professional repairers within fifteen working days of a request.
+Right-to-repair legislation now operates in two tiers, and both matter for product manufacturers.
+The UK's Ecodesign Regulations (2021) require makers of white goods, TVs, and lighting to make spare parts available for seven to ten years after last sale date, and to supply repair documentation to professional repairers within fifteen working days of a request.
+The EU's Right to Repair Directive (2024/1799), which member states must transpose by 31 July 2026, extends coverage to smartphones, laptops, tablets, washing machines, dishwashers, vacuum cleaners, bicycles, and agricultural equipment.
+It introduces:

 • Mandatory repairability scores — an A-to-E label (modelled on France's index, live since January 2021) that must appear on product packaging